 While Photoshop is the premier image editing tool for both Mac and Windows, there are certainly a lot of other alternatives that don't need to be the proverbial sledgehammer to crack your image nut.

 Here are five of the best image editing tools to suit a keen budget.
+Alternatively, you might want to explore our guide to the best video editing software.

 This open-source image editing tool has been around forever it seems.
 It is a powerful alternative to Photoshop, but its complexity may put off the more amateur user.